dcbaker/blog/_posts/2018-12-04-why-scripting-build-systems-is-bad.md

  - meson
 ---

-# Why User Defined Functions and Macros are Bad

 This is hopefully going to be a short post about why meson insists that you fix bugs in meson itself, and not in your local scripts like many other build systems do.